By: Bruno Martín Picanzo Ubal

 A French retailer and one of the biggest ones in the country, it tends to be pricey, but it does have good discounts once in a while.
 It also has many branches

-Express: As the many suggests, they’re more on the go small stores to grab a couple of things.
+Express: As the many suggest, they’re more on the go small stores to grab a couple of things.
 Expensive and with not much of a selection of goods, they shouldn’t be your first choice, but unlike the hipers, they can be found easily

-Hiper: Hipermarkets.
+Hiper: Hypermarkets.
 They have a good selection of local and imported goods ranging from beers to cheeses, but they don’t offer many good discounts compared to Dia or Coto save for a few items such as beverages, 2×1 on certain goods or 20-50% off

 Owned by the Chilean retail company Cencosud, it is the most expensive supermarket.
 It has the best selection of goods and especially imported ones, but few branches.
 Due to its high prices, its discounts are usually weak

-Owned by the same company as Jumbo, unlike the previous supermarket it is catered towards the middle class.
+Owned by the same company as Jumbo, unlike the previous supermarket, it is catered towards the middle class.
 Disco has considerably fewer branches and is not as popular as the other ones.
-It has a narrow selection and some imported goods, and doesn’t have as many special offers or discounts.
+It has a narrow selection and some imported goods and doesn’t have as many special offers or discounts.
 Nothing special

 The most affordable of the Cencosud supermarkets, it has decent prices but few branches and nothing out of the ordinary.
 No imported goods but the essentials.

 The least popular supermarket.
 It has only one branch in the city.
 It offers discounts when purchasing online with a credit card and 20% off when buying at the store with the Walmart card.
-Its strength however lies in its garden furniture, appliances and toys discounts.
+Its strength, however, lies in its garden furniture, appliances and toys discounts.

 The go-to groceries for many Argentines due to their proximity and short queues when